JABaber/ST558Project/README.md

     ## 1                 60 11.5   6.99     2    18
     ## 2                 70  6.88  3.98     2    15
     ## 3                 80 22.2   3.73    15    24

+It looks like berries that do more damage take longer to grow.
+This makes sense, since they should be harder to obtain.

+Lastly, let’s look at the summary statistics for size, grouped on each level of firmness.

 ``` r
 myBerryData %>%